hoodiecrow/ConsTcl/README.md

 ### Numbers

 The word `computer' suggests numerical calculations.
-A programming language is almost no use if it doesn't support arithmetic.
+A programming language is almost no use if it doesn't support at least arithmetic.
 Scheme has a rich numerical library and many number types that support advanced calculations.

 I have only implemented a bare-bones version of Scheme's numerical library, though.
 The following is a reasonably complete framework for operations on integers and floating-point numbers.
-No rationals, no complex numbers, no gcd or lcm.
+No rationals, no complex numbers, no `` gcd `` or `` lcm ``.

 #### Number class

+The Number class defines what capabilities a number has (in addition to those from the NIL class), and also defines the internal representation of a number value expression.
+A number is stored in an instance in Tcl form, and the `` numval `` method yields the Tcl number as result.

 ```
 oo::class create ::constcl::Number {